How can a senior HR manager attract and retain millennials by balancing their work expectations?

 Don’t forget to encourage them to explore both the company mission and its own individual mission.
 It is essential to continuously check alignment and whether you are all still moving in the same direction.

 Tip #3: Use one of your most expensive yet most underused resources: your workplace.
 Your second most expensive resource is your workplace.
 Most organisations’ second most expensive cost is their real estate/office space costs.
 Recent research has shown that 89% of people blame their physical work environment for their dissatisfaction and lack of ngagement at work.2 Beyond being a “roof over your head” or a backdrop to your activities, your workplace can and should communicate to every person visiting it, and – even more importantly – to every person working in it on a daily basis, why they are there and how they are connected to the company’s mission.
 This is crucial because if the connection between the employee’s contribution and the company’s mission is weakened, the employees can easily lose their enthusiasm.
 In order to avoid this, you need to ask yourself: what can I improve in my organisation’s workplace to communicate to my employees the connection between their work and the overall mission of the company?
 I am not suggesting you have the company logo and a few motivational words displayed on the wall.
 What I am suggesting is to think about the nonverbal communication your workplace is broadcasting – whether by design or by default – and consider how your workplace can capture the energy, values and the mission that is driving your organisation.
 Once your workplace can capture and communicate the meaningful purpose of your company, it can keep millennials and all other employees connected to the purpose of the company.
 And the best thing is, your workplace can do that while you sleep.

 Alignment is the key to your organisation’s success.

-If a company can help individuals better find meaning and purpose at work, then the organisation will benefit from having more productive and successful employees.
+If a company can help individuals with their search to find meaning in their work, then the organisation will benefit from having more productive and successful employees.